 The South China Morning Post article asks, “Why pay to be electrified?,” citing new research from Cardiff University that examines why people pay for painful experiences such as the Spartan Race.
 They find that painful experiences help people to reconnect with their bodies, they provide a “temporary relief from the burdens of self-awareness,” and particularly in the age of social media, they help people craft a life narrative with values that transcend the reality of how people spend most of their time in the information age.

 Obviously, obstacle course races are not the only way that people seek to improve their lives through “pain therapy.”
-Tattoos, piercings, cold shower therapy (see also here,) and hot yoga (which I sometimes refer to as “extreme uncomfortableness training”) are all examples of people putting their bodies into painful and uncomfortable situations for the sake of some long-term benefit.
+Tattoos, piercings, cold shower therapy (see also here and here,) and hot yoga (which I sometimes refer to as “extreme uncomfortableness training”) are all examples of people putting their bodies into painful and uncomfortable situations for the sake of some long-term benefit.

 I think these behaviors and motivations speak to a simple fact about the human experience: life is painful.
 This is the “first noble truth” of Buddhism.
 Suffering is unavoidable.
 We, and everyone we know, will get old, get sick, and die, and there is nothing we can do about it.
 The best that we can hope for is to prepare ourselves somehow—to become accustomed to the pain.